-The quickest and easiest way to clean brick pavers is with a power washer, adjusting the pressure to suit the type of paving.
-For more delicate brick paver cleaning, it’s better to use hand tools like stiff-brushes and a regular garden hose.
+The quickest and easiest way to clean brick pavers is with a power washer, adjusting the pressure to suit the paving.
+For more delicate brick paver cleaning, it’s better to use hand tools like stiff brushes and a regular garden hose.

 How long does brick cleaning take?